Azumino: The Gateway to the Japanese Alps

-Azumino attracts many visitors throughout the year through its close proximity to the neighbouring city of Matsumoto and its close association with the sweeping mountains that overlook the area.
-Indeed, Azumino is seen by many as the 'gateway' to the Japanese Alps, and hikers and snowsports enthusiasts flock to these mountains annually to sample their world-class trails and slopes.
+Azumino attracts many visitors throughout the year through its close proximity to the neighboring city of Matsumoto and its close association with the sweeping mountains that overlook the area.
+Indeed, Azumino is seen by many as the ‘gateway’ to the Japanese Alps, and hikers and snow sports enthusiasts flock to these mountains annually to sample their world-class trails and slopes.

 While the Northern Alps are certainly the most dominant feature in the area, Azumino is equally famous the vast wealth of cultural attractions that can be found throughout its valley.
 The Daio Wasabi Farm in Hotaka area is the largest of its kind in Japan, and draws many visitors through its picturesque setting and delicious produce.

 Furthermore, Azumino has become a virtual ‘mecca’ for art lovers around the world through the incredible number of museums and galleries that make up what has become known as the ‘Azumino Art Line.’
 Famous Japanese artists Takahashi Setsuro, Chihiro Iwasaki and Ogiwara Rokuzan all have works showcased throughout the Azumino Art Line respectively, while international artists such as Jean Jansem also have collections that can be viewed.

 Breathtaking nature, exhilarating mountains and unsurpassed culture combine to make Azumino a highlight of anyone’s visit to Japan!